PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 ## Inject

-Injects a given number of Scenario copies(instances) during a given duration. **Each Scenario copy behaves like a short-running thread that runs only once and then is destroyed.** With this simulation, you control the Scenario injection rate and injection interval.
+Injects a given number of Scenario copies(instances) during a given duration. **Each Scenario copy behaves like a short-running thread that runs only once and then is destroyed.
+Alternatively you can think of a single Scenario copy as a single virtual user.** With this simulation, you control the Scenario injection rate and injection interval.
 Use it when you want to maintain a constant rate of requests without being affected by the performance of the system you load test.
 Usually, this simulation type is used to test HTTP API.

 **Example 1**: This simulation will start injecting Scenario copies at a rate of 50 copies per 1 second for 30 seconds.
 Each Scenario copy will be executed only once and then destroyed.